Kokonico/KFCR/README.md

 to get the full version id, send a GET request to "url/version"

-to get the release channel of the KFCR instance on the server, send a GET request to "url/version/release". this should return text that is either "A", alpha, "B", beta, or "S", stable
+to get the release channel of the KFCR instance on the server, send a GET request to "url/version/release". this should return text that is either "A", alpha, "B", beta, "S", stable, or "D", deprecated.

 to get the version number of the KFCR instance, send a GET request to "url/version/number".